 Please indicate if a farm is to be coded "irregular" at the top of the check-in form.
 An "irregular" farm has missing or inaccurate data.
-Any farms participating in the "Buyout" should be coded "irregular".

 Worksheet 1.
 Machinery and Equipment Purchased (page 1)

 The only item from this section required to complete a farm business summary is the total machinery and equipment purchased.
 Worksheet 1 is included to provide a workplace for the operator, manager or managers to calculate this information.
 If prior to completion of the check-in forms the farm business has an accurate, up-to-date machinery and equipment inventory there is no particular need to copy that information onto Worksheet 1.